 These past few weeks, we have been working through this series of seven parables with mixed metaphors in Matthew's Gospel.
-Jesus has spoken of Good Seed in the Parable of the Sower and the Weeds.
-Jesus is the Mustard Seed, and He works invisibly like yeast being worked through an entire batch of dough.
+Jesus has spoken of Good Seed in the Parable of the Sower and the Parable of the Weeds.
+Jesus is the Mustard Seed which seems small, and He works invisibly like Leven, like yeast being worked through an entire batch of dough.
 Yet, for all of His good work, sadly, the entire field of the world does not bear the fruit of faith.